Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 due to [stride tricks](strides).

 In particular, this also applies to [boolean array indices](boolean-array-indices).
-A boolean mask always [produces the elements in C order](boolean-array-c-order), even if the underlying arrays use Fortran ordering.
+A boolean mask always [selects the elements in C order](boolean-array-c-order), even if the underlying arrays use Fortran ordering.